smokingwheels/dns-blocklists/usedsources.md

 16. domains - fake.txt
 17. domains - black.list

-For domain and host lists, additionally: matching/missing subdomains (see below)
+For domain and host lists, additionally: matching/missing subdomains (see at the bottom)
 ```
 #### MULTI
 ```